microsoft/ai-developer/Labs/ai-develeper-combine.md

     >**Note**: Please refer the screenshots to locate the code in proper position that helps you to avoid indentation error.

-1. In case you encounter any indentation error, use the code from the following URL:
+8. In case you encounter any indentation error, use the code from the following URL and save the file:

       ```
       https://raw.githubusercontent.com/CloudLabsAI-Azure/ai-developer/refs/heads/prod/CodeBase/c%23/lab-04.cs
       ```

-1. Save the file.
-1. Right click on `Dotnet>src>Aspire>Aspire.AppHost` **(1)** in the left pane and select **Open in Integrated Terminal (2)**.
+9. Right click on `Dotnet>src>Aspire>Aspire.AppHost` **(1)** in the left pane and select **Open in Integrated Terminal (2)**.

       ![](./media/image_040.png)

-1. Use the following command to run the app:
+10. Use the following command to run the app:

       ```
       dotnet run
       ```
-1. Open a new tab in the browser and navigate to the link for **blazor-aichat**, i.e. **https://localhost:7118/**.
+11. Open a new tab in the browser and navigate to the link for **blazor-aichat**, i.e. **https://localhost:7118/**.

     >**Note**: If you receive security warnings in the browser, close the browser and follow the link again.

-1. Submit the following prompt and see how the AI responds:
+12. Submit the following prompt and see how the AI responds:

       ```
       What are my work items?
       ```
-1. You will receive a response similar to the one shown below:
+13. You will receive a response similar to the one shown below:

       ![](./media/image_083.png)

-1. Once you receive the response, navigate back to the Visual studio code terminal and then press **Ctrl+C** to stop the build process.
+14. Once you receive the response, navigate back to the Visual studio code terminal and then press **Ctrl+C** to stop the build process.

 ## Exercise 5: Retrieval-Augmented Generation (RAG)